Bussiereg/cub3D/README.md

 ## Features
 - **Basic Raycasting Engine**: Renders a 3D perspective of a maze-like environment using raycasting.
 - **Texture Mapping**: Walls are textured with images from external files.
-- **Sprite Rendering**: Supports sprite objects that can interact with the player.
-- **Collision Detection**: Prevents the player from moving through walls.
 - **Basic Game Mechanics**: Includes player movement, rotation, and interaction with the environment.
 - **Error Handling**: Checks for and handles various errors gracefully.